Last updated:

 - People experiencing homelessness or people sleeping rough

-- Circulating infectious diseases, particularly flu and norovirus
+- Infectious diseases that are circulating, particularly flu and norovirus